SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 ## How to use

-Aside from the General page, which contains the connection parameters mentioned above, this connector has a page for each type of query.
+Aside from the **General** page, which contains the connection parameters mentioned above, this connector has a page for each type of query.
+### Queries
 On these **Sites**, **CAT**, **Point of Services**, and **Equipments** pages, you need to define the **"Query name"** **Query File Path**.
 This is the path to the file where the query is available.
 This file must contain the **partial query** from the **"from"** keyword onwards, including the "from" keyword itself (see example below).
 The initial part of the query is initialized by the connector itself.
 This part is fixed, and the columns of the tables depend directly on it.

 After you have created the query file and configured the relevant Query File Path parameter, you can execute the query with the **Execute "Query Name" Query** button.